 Step 5: Smoke Turkey Breast

 Carefully place turkey breast on the smoker with the bone side down.
 This will help to ensure you get a nice juicy smoked bone in turkey breast.
 Close the lid of the smoker and let the turkey breast smoke for 3-4 hours or until the internal temperature reaches 165°F.

 This smoking temperature will vary depending on the size of your turkey breast.
 Plan for around 30 minutes for every pound of turkey.
 Check the temperature often when you’re nearing the end because you don’t want to overcook it!

-Enjoy the delicious, smoky flavor of your perfectly cooked turkey breast!
+Enjoy the delicious, smoky flavor of your perfectly cooked smoked bone in turkey breast!

 Tips For Making Traeger Smoked Turkey Breast

 When it comes to cooking a delicious turkey breast, it’s important to follow the recipe closely and pay attention to the details.

 Here are some tips and tricks that can make the process even easier and more enjoyable, especially for beginners.

 Let the turkey breast come to room temperature.
 If you’re starting with frozen turkey breast, thaw it in the fridge 3-4 days prior to cooking.